feathr-ai/feathr/docs/concepts/faq.md

 While using features from registry in consumption flow, it is required that the user has access to all the source datafiles before the feature can be used.
 This will be tricky especially in our datalake and DDS setup.
 Any way to handle this

 how he can pass a list in preprocessing to execute multiple UDF functions currently it looks like it only supports passing in a single function

+We have a huge volume of sign-in events from the login token service which would make up our observation data.

+Each event or observation will have keys like UserId and TenantId which we can use to define features on. (for example: time since last login for each user).
+We will use feathr to precompute and store these values in the offline store, then when we request a feature feathr will join those user or tenant based features back with the event/observation data with point in time correctness.
+However, it is my understanding that we would never want to store features on eventId as a key, since the volume is so large and eventIds are not reused.
+Instead we should instead build features on INPUT_CONTEXT.
+Feathr will serve these features "on-demand".

+Does it make sense to use INPUT_CONTEXT for features like the following?
+Is there a better way?

+- mapping of categorical values to machine understandable format like enum values or one hot encoding

+- simple feature extraction like "does column x in observation data contain string y?"

+- aggregation of column x across all observations - ex: avg request time